-Unless checked and repaired, the supplemental restraint system (air bag system) and/or the pretensioners may not function properly.
+Unless checked and repaired, the supplemental restraint system (air bag system) and/or the pre-tensioner seat belt may not function properly.
 For additional information, see "Supplemental restraint system" in the "1.
 Safety - Seats, seat belts and supplemental restraint system" section.

-If the supplemental air bag warning light is on, it could mean that the front air bag, side air bag, curtain air bag and/or pretensioner systems will not operate in an accident.
+If the supplemental air bag warning light is on, it could mean that the supplemental front air bag, supplemental side air bag, curtain side-impact air bag systems and/or pre-tensioner seat belt systems will not operate in an accident.
 To help avoid injury to yourself or others, have your vehicle checked by a NISSAN dealer as soon as possible.